 Case Studies

-Real examples of AI-driven drug discovery: from multi-omics data to therapeutic candidates
+How we apply AI to drug discovery: from multi-omics data to small-molecule candidates

 4